-The Sports America issue that Dan shows to Eugene Kalb during his sales pitch early in the movie has a cover featuring Carmelo Anthony of the Denver Nuggets.
-The other magazines shown during the movie are on screen too briefly or from too far away to positively identify the cover subject.
+The Sports America issue that Dan shows to Eugene Kalb during his sales pitch features Carmelo Anthony Carmelo Anthony of the Denver Nuggets on the cover.
 See more »

 After months of speculation, analysts expect an announcement this week that GlobeCom International will acquire Waterman Publishing and its flagship magazine, Sports America.
 The man at the helm of GlobeCom, billionaire media magnate Teddy K., has been on a spending spree recently, acquiring a food service company, a cable operator, and two telecommunications providers in deals totaling more than $13 billion.
 And how did one lucky ferret owner come to own the largest dog treat ...

 Director Paul Weitz's Best Screenplay; Topher Grace's Break-Out in Film (his first and best film performance to date); Scarlett Johansson continued her rapid ascent in film, at only age 19 (turned 20 during production); and Dennis Quad hits a home run in one of his most endearing and connected performances.